 For people caring for loved ones at home, some days can be long and demanding.
 Adult care offers relief for friends and family members of people with dementia, as well as stimulating activities for the loved ones themselves.

-This organization offers a monthly Caregiver Support Group.
-Currently meeting virtually, the group is available the second Monday of each month.
+Jewish Family and Career Services offers a monthly Caregiver Support Group.
+The group meets the second Monday of each month.
 Anyone taking care of a person over the age of 60, or a person over 55 who has been diagnosed with dementia, is invited to attend.
-JFCS stresses that group members do not have to live with the person they are caring for in order to join the group.
+JFCS stresses that group members do not have to live with the person they are caring for to join the group.

 The Caregiver Support Group is guided by experts in the dementia field and provides educational and problem-solving opportunities.
 Most importantly, members are able to help support one another, rather than feeling alone.